CiMillan/Data-Science-setup/README.md

 ```

 :heavy_check_mark: If you see "The operation completed successfully, you can close this terminal and continue below :+1:

-:x: If the message you get is about Virtualization, please **contact a teacher**

 <details>
   <summary>Enable Virtual Machine Platform Windows feature</summary>